Antipurity/webenv/docs/FUTURE.md

 - An entertaining GIF in `README.md` (of an agent trained on `RandomURL` now that we have that), so that people's eyes don't glaze over from all that *text*.

 With that, this really will be all I can do.
 Besides, who would ever be impressed by WebEnv in its current state, without even a GIF?

+## Post-MVP (when useful)

+- Replace Web Socket communication with WebRTC.

+- Compress communication.

+- Allow listening to real & predicted audio.

+- Plots of numbers-over-time, like the score.

+- Extra features for better control in `webenv.remote`, mostly controlled through the popup:
+    - Allow viewing observations+predictions, exactly like `webenv.visualize` does;
+    - 2 buttons for ±1 `directScore`, with the ability to bind them to in-page keybindings for convenience;
+    - Cut out a DOM element (putting an absolutely-positioned rect on top of it, removable via click), to draw predictions on top of it;
+    - Directly link [microphone/camera/etc](https://developer.mozilla.org/en-US/docs/Web/API/Media_Streams_API) data (play audio-only data in-page, to re-use a data channel that agents should already understand);
+    - An option to (try to) disable navigation for less user annoyance, via https://stackoverflow.com/questions/821011/prevent-a-webpage-from-navigating-away-using-javascript when all else fails.
+    - (And other potential 'prompt-engineering' helpers.)